fenghen360/HomBlocks/README.md

 ## Notes
 **1. Please delete all fasta and html files under HomBlocks main directory, if you rerun with result file of progressiveMauve.**<br/>
 **2. PartitionFinder only works with the existence of more than 2 LCBs.**<br/>
-**3. Oarameters of the four trimmers and progressiveMauve can be modified directly in HomBlocks.pl, if you were familiar with them and want to make adjustment for your own data. **<br/>
+**3. Oarameters of the four trimmers and progressiveMauve can be modified directly in HomBlocks.pl, if you were familiar with them and want to make adjustment for your own data.** <br/>
 **4. The runtimes and memory requirements of HomBlocks are highly dependent on the use cases.
 More genomes, especially chloroplast genomes will take longer time.
-But several hours are still faster than several days or weeks.** ^_^<br/><br/>
+But several hours are still faster than several days or weeks.** ^_^<br/>

 Enjoy it!
 Please contact with me (fenghen360@126.com) if you have any problems.<br/><br/>
 ## Acknowledgements